One-Off Design

 Not a typical IOR Racer

 As described in the article below Rolling Stone features some differences compared to the typical IOR philosophy of this era.
 Most remarkable is the light displacement with a very high ballast ratio.
 Rolling Stone is a cold-moulded construction made of four layers of 3/16″ (4.7 mm) Honduras mahogany, diagonally planked over longitudinal stringers of Sitka spruce.
 This design leads to a very light but strong hull and after more than 40 years of excessive service it shows absolutely no signs of fatigue or loss of its original strength.
 Cold-moulded wood is still a very sophisticated but nowadays also a very expensive lightweight construction material, especially if you intend to use mahogany.
 The deck and housetop are made of fibreglass over mahogany plywood.
 The cockpit is self-bailing with bridge deck and tiller steering to semi-balanced spade rudder.
-Please visit the web pages of Peter Burrowes for a very personal and unique description of the building process of Rolling Stone and the Stone Boatyard.

 Source: www.chuckburnsyachts.com